 Which is why smartphones with professional grade cameras do not sell.
 By professional grade, I mean smartphone cameras with features and controls that only advanced users understand and know how to use.

-What you want is a camera phone that you can point at something and shoot without having to fiddle with any controls or settings.
+What you want is a camera phone that you can point at something and shoot without having to fiddle with any controls or settings, and get great results just like that.
 That is, unless you are a professional photographer or photography enthusiast.

 Once upon a time, a physical keyboard was the way we all typed, because we were coming from the typewriter and PC age.
 If you are over 30 years old, your first typing experience was likely on a hardware keyboard of some sort – PC, laptop, or smartphone.
 Business users, especially, swore by the QWERTY keyboard.
 I did.
 I loved the Communicators back in the day.